jwang1919/BludBourne/README.md

 **Status**: Still in development!!!

 This pet project is my attempt to learn to use libGDX on a larger scale.
-I'm implemented artemis-odb to avoid code clutter and developing via TDD methodology.
+I've implemented artemis-odb to avoid code clutter and developing via TDD methodology.
 Hopefully it all works out :).

 BludBourne was built thanks to the work of...